Health Library

 Shunt surgery may be used for people who:

-• Have relatively good liver function and serious complications of portal hypertension, especially recurrent bleeding from enlarged veins (variceal bleeding).
+• Have fairly good liver function and serious complications of portal hypertension, especially recurrent bleeding from enlarged veins (variceal bleeding).

 • Are not good liver transplant candidates because of advanced age, continuing alcohol use, or both.